nginx-proxy/nginx-proxy/README.md

 `.key` extension.
 For example, a container with `VIRTUAL_HOST=foo.bar.com` should have a `foo.bar.com.crt` and `foo.bar.com.key` file in the certs directory.

+#### Diffie-Hellman Groups

+If you have Diffie-Hellman groups enabled, the files should be named after the virtual host with a `dhparams` suffix and `.pem` extension.
+For example, a container with `VIRTUAL_HOST=foo.bar.com` should have a `foo.bar.com.dhparams.pem` file in the certs directory.

 #### Wildcard Certificates

 Wildcard certificates and keys should be name after the domain name with a `.crt` and `.key` extension.